 Since the major challenge presented by dark social is that the traffic is difficult to track, one creative way to get around this obstacle is to track links themselves.

 According to Hootsuite, using shortened URLs for outbound links in your content can help you to get a deeper analysis of engagement rates.
-Although there are many websites available to shorten links, Hootsuite offers a link-shortening platform called ow.ly which is linked to its broader analytical tools.
+Although there are many websites available to shorten links, Hootsuite offers a link-shortening platform called ow.ly.
+It is linked to its broader analytical tools.
 Hootsuite points out that ‘you can use the shortened URL in emails or on your website and use Hootsuite’s URL click stats to track how many clicks those links receive.’

 2. See it as an opportunity for cross-channel engagement